lgbSalzburg/PHPCaptcha/README.md

 ```
    This is only necessary if you want to change the with of the image which is set to 300px by default.

 4. Add the verify() function to your existing code
 ```php
 $error = !$captcha->verify($_POST['input'], $_POST['hash']);
 ```

 5. Add/Remove the *verify* button of the captcha:

-Normaly the captcha is used below a input form, so there should already be a button to send of the form.
+Normaly the captcha is used below an input form, so there should already be a button to send of the form.

-If you want to display the *verify* button add this line:
+If you still want to display the *verify* button add this line:
 ```php
 $captcha->displayButton(true);
 ```